 Getting a car and being a first-time car owner is one of the biggest moments in anyone’s life.
 It’s a great achievement but also a big responsibility making it both exciting and daunting.
 Our checklist includes everything you need to know for your first year of car ownership.
 From budgeting for fuel and insurance excess to what to look out for if you think you car isn’t performing well - we’ve got you covered!

-First time car buyers often only think of the price of the car and get a shock when they realise there are quite a few other costs that could blow the budget.
+First-time car buyers often only think of the price of the car and get shocked when they realize there are quite a few other costs that could blow the budget.
 Here are some of the costs you’ll need to cover before and after buying your first car:

 Shop around for the best insurance that gives you really good value and includes emergency cover like roadside assistance and extreme weather like hail damage cover.
 Insurance companies may also offer you their other products like a scratch and bumper protect which you could also include to cover damage to these parts of your car.

 Your car shouldn’t leave the dealership without a tracking unit.
 Unfortunately, hijacking and car theft is a reality in our country and ensuring your tracking unit is working could help authorities find your vehicle in the unfortunate event that it is stolen.